-- 1. Turn the scanner ON by depressing the power switch located on the right side of the scanner table base (all models).
-I = ON. - 2.
+- 1. Turn the scanner ON by depressing the power switch located on the lower inside right panel. - 2.
 Turn on the computer and the monitor.
 The computer will boot into the Windows desktop with the Bone Densitometer Host icon displayed on the desktop. - 3.
 Turn on the printer. - 4.
 Log in to the Illuminatus DXA program.